stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 The samples from all chains in a set of runs must be the same size and shape.
 If they aren't, the model has failed to converge during warmup and the sample is invalid.

-The `posterior_sample` provides methods which report per-chain draws, sampler settings, and warning messages:
+The `PosteriorSample` provides methods which report per-chain draws, sampler settings, and warning messages:

 - `get_num_chains`